ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/index.md

 ## Automatic persisted queries

 Automatic persisted queries allow us to store queries dynamically on the server at runtime.
-With this approach, we can give our application the same performance benefits as with persisted queries without having to opt in to a more complex build process.
+With this approach, we can give our applications the same performance benefits as with persisted queries without having to opt in to a more complex build process.

-However, we do not have the option to seal our server from queries that we do not know, so this approach has **no** security benefits.
-We do not have any bundle size improvements for our application since the query is still needed at runtime.
+However, we do not get any bundle size improvements for our applications since the queries are still needed at runtime.

 Both Strawberry Shake and [Apollo](https://www.apollographql.com/docs/apollo-server/performance/apq/) client support this approach.